TheOneBestAgent/Learning-to-code-python.-/README.md

 ---

-> *"The journey of a thousand lines of code begins with a single print statement."* 🌟
->
-> This repository represents my first steps into the world of programming - from "Hello, World!" to a fully functional interactive assistant application!
+This repository represents my first steps into the world of programming - from "Hello, World!" to a fully functional interactive assistant application!